Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Note any achievements or responsibilities you had in these positions.
+- Note any achievements or responsibilities you held in these positions.

 References: